WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 If the theme does not add any custom font sizes, variables are created using the default sizes.
 This example adds the default medium font size to the paragraph block.

-The font sizes are unit less, which is why we are using calc: https://developer.mozilla.org/en-US/docs/Web/CSS/calc
+The font sizes are unit less, which is why calc is used: https://developer.mozilla.org/en-US/docs/Web/CSS/calc

 ```